Are Businesses At Risk of Losing Everything Over a False Sense of Security?

 An Alarming Revelation

-OSHA, which falls under the jurisdiction of the U.S. Department of Labor, usually mediates workplace violence matters.
-Employees may not report matters to their bosses, but they often will file complaints online at the OSHA website, if only anonymously.
+OSHA, which is under the the Department of Labor, usually mediates workplace violence claims.
+Employees may not report matters to their bosses, but they usually will file their grievances OSHA.
+So, business owners may not even know what is actually happening right under their noses, and preventative measures (adequate training and education for all employees) is the prudent way to go.

 Approximately two million employees have endured some type of workplace violence on an annual basis.
 Small business owners are not exempt from taking a proactive role in preventing workplace violence for their employees.